 - State Tax Obligations Related to Teleworking Arrangements – The pandemic has spawned changes in how people work, and more people are permanently working from home (i.e., teleworking).
 Such remote working arrangements across state lines could potentially have tax implications.
 Please contact us to discuss this further if you are in this situation or have questions.

-- Virtual currency/cryptocurrency.
-Virtual currency transactions are becoming more common.
+- Virtual Currency/Cryptocurrency – Virtual currency transactions are becoming more common.
 There are many different types of virtual currencies, such as Bitcoin, Ethereum and Ripple.
-The sale or exchange of virtual currencies or the use of such currencies to pay for goods and/or services generally has tax consequences, which needs to be reported on your return.
+The sale or exchange of virtual currencies or the use of such currencies to pay for goods and/or services generally has tax consequences, which need to be reported on your return.

-- Traditional IRA contributions for all.
-The age restriction on making traditional IRA contributions was removed.
-Individuals over the age of 70½ who are still working in 2022 are no longer prohibited from contributing to a traditional IRA.
+- Traditional IRA Contributions for All – The age restriction on making traditional IRA contributions was removed.
+Individuals over the age of 70½ who are still working in 2023 are no longer prohibited from contributing to a traditional IRA.
 However, if you’re over age 70½ and considering making a charitable donation directly from your IRA (known as a Qualified Charitable Distribution or QCD) in the future, making a deductible IRA contribution will affect your ability to exclude future QCDs from your income.
+Starting in 2023, donors can also direct a one-time $50,000 QCD to a charitable remainder trust or charitable gift annuity as part of recently passed SECURE Act 2.0 legislation.
+Starting in 2024, annual QCD limits will be indexed for inflation.
 Please contact us for further explanations of QCDs and how they can be an effective way to give to charity and reduce your income.

-- Take advantage of 0% tax rate on investment income.
-A potential silver lining to a down year may be the ability to harvest some long-term capital gains at very favorable rates.
-For 2022, singles can take advantage of the 0% income tax rate on long-term capital gains and qualified dividends from securities held in taxable brokerage firm accounts if their taxable income is $41,675 or less.
-For heads of household and joint filers, that limit is increased to $55,800 and $83,350, respectively.
+- Take advantage of 0% tax rate on investment income – A potential silver lining to a down year may be the ability to harvest some long-term capital gains at very favorable rates.
+For 2023, singles can take advantage of the 0% income tax rate on long-term capital gains and qualified dividends from securities held in taxable brokerage firm accounts if their taxable income is $44,625 or less.
+For heads of household and joint filers, that limit is increased to $59,750 and $89,250, respectively.

-- Create an IRS Online Account.
-Now is a good time to create an IRS online account.
-The account allows you to view your balances, along with prior tax records, payments and more, without the need to speak with the agency.
-While your 2022 tax paperwork, such as W2s and 1099s, may not be available at this time, creating your account now can save you time when filing during the next tax season, since you will not need to go through the verification process.
+- Create an IRS Online Account – Now is a good time to create an IRS online account.
+The account allows you to view your balances, along with prior tax records, payments and more, without the need to speak with the service.
+While your 2023 tax paperwork, such as W2s and 1099s, may not be available at this time, creating your account now can save you time when filing during the next tax season, since you will not need to go through the verification process.
 To get started, see https://www.irs.gov/payments/your-online-account.

-As in prior years, it is our intention to send out or upload your 2022 tax organizers the first week of January 2023.
+As in prior years, it is our intention to send out or upload your 2023 tax organizers the first week of January 2024.
 We will deliver the organizers to your secure online access portal.
 You will receive an e-mail notification when the organizer has been uploaded.
-For the few clients that have requested a paper organizer in addition to the electronic version, these will be mailed in the beginning of January as well.
+For the few clients that have requested a paper organizer in addition to the electronic version, these will be mailed out in the beginning of January as well.

-Please reach out to us at your earliest convenience so we can set up an appointment and estimate your tax liability for the year and discuss any questions you may have.
+Please reach out to us at your earliest convenience so we can set up an appointment to estimate your tax liability for the year, assess any opportunities to reduce your tax liability and discuss any questions you may have.
 Contact Berndt CPA

 Berndt CPA LLC